intellifi-nl/webapi-doc/README.md

 Design
 ======

-Import API design decisions are described in this chapter.
-You will find out why we do some things.
+API design decisions are described in this chapter.
+It may answer some questions that you have.

 Explorability
 -------------